-When contracts are established at the beginning of counselling clients should ideally, be aware of the number of sessions they will attend.
-When the number of sessions is limited to a very few, and in many organisations and agencies this is currently the case, clients may also be more motivated to make whatever changes are necessary to help them deal more effectively with the problems they have experienced.
-A good beginning is often the key to a satisfactory ending in counselling, and for this reason clear, explicit goals discussed at the outset will tend to lessen some of the more negative aspects of the latter stage.
+When contracts are established at the beginning of counselling, clients should be aware of the number of sessions they will attend.
+When the number of sessions is limited to a very few, and in many organisations and agencies this is currently the case, clients may also be very motivated to make whatever changes are necessary to help them deal more effectively with any difficulties they have experienced.
+A good beginning is often the key to a satisfactory ending in counselling, which is further reason for explicit contracting and clear goals from the outset.

 Often a client's newly acquired confidence becomes obvious towards the last stage of counselling, and this may show itself in different ways.
 One way in which this new confidence is visible is in the client's attitude to counselling itself.
-What was once the most important focus of the client's life is now placed in perspective and becomes secondary to other relationships and interests.
-Clients may also be less shy than they were originally, and they may find it more difficult to think of subject matter during sessions.
-For those clients who have had very specific problems, like phobias or addictions for example, there may be clear identifiable gains which indicate a readiness to cope independently of counselling.
+What was once an important focus in the client's life is now placed in perspective and becomes secondary to other relationships and interests.
+Clients may also find it more difficult to think of subject matter during sessions.
+For those clients with a history of very specific problems, such as phobias or addictions, for example, there should be clear identifiable gains, which indicate a readiness to cope independently of counselling.
 Feelings about ending counselling may also surface in dreams.
 The following case study describes one client's experience of this.

-CASE STUDY Endings
+Endings

 A client called Terry received counselling over a period of eight sessions.
-Terry, who was twenty-five, had been accused of assault by a colleague at work.
-Although he was acquitted of the charge he suffered panic attacks and agoraphobia as a result of his ordeal.
-During counselling he was able to explore all the angry feelings he felt about the accusation and he was later able to discuss the development of his other symptoms.
+Terry, who was 25, had been accused of assault by a colleague at work.
+Although he was acquitted of the charge, he suffered panic attacks and agoraphobia as a result of his ordeal.
+During counselling he was able to explore all the angry feelings he felt about the accusation, and he was later able to discuss the development of his other symptoms.
 The exploration of his feelings was a great relief to Terry, because the nature of the accusation made against him meant that he was extremely reluctant initially to acknowledge his anger to anyone.
-He felt that if he admitted to feelings of anger this would be taken as proof of his guilt in relation to the incident with his colleague.
-Over a period of time Terry came to see that his feelings were a part of the ordeal he had been through, and once he had acknowledged and expressed them his panic attacks diminished in frequency and his reluctance to go out decreased too.
-Terry had formed a good relationship with the counsellor (a man) who worked as a volunteer helper at his local health centre.
+He felt that if he admitted to feelings of anger, this would be taken as proof of his guilt in relation to the incident with his colleague.

+Over a period of time, Terry came to see that his feelings were a part of the ordeal he had been through; once he had acknowledged and expressed them, his panic attacks diminished in frequency and his reluctance to go out decreased too.
+Terry had formed a good relationship with the counsellor (a man), who worked as a volunteer helper at his local health centre.
 He had specifically asked to see a man, because he felt inhibited about relating the incident to a woman.
-A contract had been agreed between client and counsellor when they first met, so Terry was aware of the number of sessions there would be.
-Towards the end of his counselling Terry had a dream in which he was leaving school, but was unable to tell the teacher that he wanted to go.
+A contact had been agreed between client and counsellor when they first met, so Terry was aware of the number of sessions there would be.

+Towards the end of his counselling, Terry had a dream in which he was leaving school, but was unable to tell the teacher that he wanted to go.
 He related this dream to the counsellor and together they discussed it.
 Terry felt that the teacher in the dream would be hurt if he stated his intention to go.
-As a result of discussing the dream and the issue of endings and what they meant, Terry was able to place the dream in context and to identify the counsellor as the teacher in it.
+As a result of discussing the dream, the issue of endings and what they meant, Terry was able to place the dream in context, and to identify the counsellor as the teacher in it.